danaamundsen/dnaartists/_posts/2024-09-10-CAKE-recap.md

 <!--more-->

-I didn’t have much time to walk around, but I had the great privilege of seeing Trung Le Nguyen’s panel, Comics & Fairy Tales + get my copy of Magic Fish signed.
-Magic Fish is my all time favorite comic – so it was SO EXCITING to chat with Trung and hear more about his process.
+I didn’t have much time to walk around, but I had the great privilege of seeing <a href="https://www.trungles.com/">Trung Le Nguyen’s</a> panel, Comics & Fairy Tales + get my copy of <a href="https://bookshop.org/p/books/the-magic-fish-trung-le-nguyen/14722854?ean=9781984851598&gad_source=1&gclid=CjwKCAjw3P-2BhAEEiwA3yPhwGWtw07jROXFIMlW4HgTZS398FWufM2HSFpEHLZlRujEEmnZDU-IaBoC6j0QAvD_BwE"><i>Magic Fish</i></a> signed. <i>Magic Fish</i> is my all time favorite comic – so it was SO EXCITING to chat with Trung and hear more about his process.
 We also traded for some of his beautiful prints, and I picked up some of his mini comics (all amazing).

 In the time I did have to take a stroll, I got…
 - A <i>Cactus Kid</i> comic and matching sticker from my kind and fun tablemate, <a href="https://www.instagram.com/perdido_blues">Emmanuel Guerrero</a>